menu

 Demographics

-The education level of St. David citizens is a little higher than the average for US cities and towns: 24.54% of adults in St. David have at least a bachelor's degree.
+The citizens of St. David are slightly better educated than the national average of 21.84% for all cities and towns, with 24.54% of adults in St. David having a bachelor's degree or advanced degree.

 The per capita income in St. David in 2022 was $24,560, which is lower middle income relative to Arizona and the nation.
 This equates to an annual income of $98,240 for a family of four.
 However, St. David contains both very wealthy and poor people as well.